About the Paediatric Days

 The Paediatric Days also aims at mobilising interest amongst the non-MSF Paediatric professionals (MDs. nurses, both specialised and non-specialised) in reinforcing MSF’s teams with professionals who are committed to developing innovative ways to treat our most vulnerable patients – children.
 The synergy between hands on field practioners, technical referents and leading academics has resulted in an operationally relevant conference which adheres to the demands for a field oriented gathering of MSF staff that at the same time fulfils the requirements of a quality scientific conference, while remaining in line with the ambitions of the MSF International Paediatric Working Group.

-The event was created in Stockholm, Sweden in September 2016, where the first MSF Paediatric Days took place at the Karolinska University Hospital.
-The second Edition was held in Dakar, Senegal on the 15th & 16th of December 2017.
-The next Edition will take place in Stockholm, in April 2019.
+The event was created in Stockholm, Sweden in September 2016, where the first MSF Paediatric Days took place at the Karolinska Institute.
+The second edition was held in Dakar, Senegal on the 15th & 16th of December 2017.
+The third edition took place in Stockholm, in April 2019.

 In the humanitarian emergency contexts, paediatric demands greatly overweigh available resources, such as trained paediatric staff, access to essential drugs, diagnostic and medical equipment.
 Click here to learn more about why we are focusing on paediatrics.

 These behavioural commitments are considered as a minimum behavioural standard, more specific rules may apply to MSF staff members depending on the context in which they work and their area of activity.